nikosd23/reservations/README-NEW.md

-Hi My name is georg and i want to collaborate on this project
+Hi My name is george and i want to collaborate on this project